jsfix-ci/ex-gratia/README.md

 Ex-gratia gives website and app owners a hands-off mechanism to share revenue with contributuors.

 Ex-gratia currently support google ads as a revenue source.
-To facilitate revenue sharing, ex-gratia shares your ad space by "raffle" Google Publisher ID's, [per Google's own recommendation](https://adsense.googleblog.com/2008/07/sharing-your-ad-space.html).
-We're planning on adding others.
+To facilitate revenue sharing, ex-gratia shares your ad space with a "raffle" of Google Publisher ID's, [ala Google's ad space sharing recommendation](https://adsense.googleblog.com/2008/07/sharing-your-ad-space.html).
+(We *are* planning on adding others revenue sources.)

 ## Installation and Setup